Buddha bowls. You may have seen them on the menu at hippy-ish vegan cafes or in throwback vegetarian cookbooks from the 70s. So what are they?

-These root veggie buddha bowls are our secret weapon for staying healthy and grounded during the holidays.
-We like to think of lunch salads and bowls as a nutritional insurance policy; eat one early in the day and you’ll be ready to tackle that office party later.
-Meaning…. that accidental dinner of Christmas cookies and mulled wine is okay (really, it is) in the context of an otherwise healthy diet.
-So channel your inner Buddha early with these simple and satisfying root veggie buddha bowls.
-And then go party.
-Mindfully, of course 😉
+A version of these root veggie buddha bowls is my secret weapon for staying healthy and grounded during the holidays.
+Lunch salads and bowls are kinda like a nutritional insurance policy; eat one early in the day and you’ll be ready to tackle that office party later.

-- 1 large beet, cut into 8 wedges
+- 2 medium beets, each cut into 8 wedges

-- 1 small sweet potato, cut into sticks
+- 2 medium sweet potatoes, cut into sticks

 - salt and pepper to taste